fizzle77/JAFDTC/doc/README.md

 > any character.
 Names are case-insensitive so "A2G" and "a2g" are treated as the same name.

-The specific systems available in a configuration, along with the system parameters that JAFDTC can apply, vary from airframe to airframe.
+The specific systems available in a configuration, along with the system parameters that JAFDTC can set up, vary from airframe to airframe.

 > Details specific to a particular airframe can be found in the
 > [airframe-specific documentation](#what-now)
 > linked below.

-Some systems may not exist in some airframes and even "common" systems may operate differently and track different information in different airframes.
+Some systems may not exist in some airframes and even "common" systems may operate differently in different airframes.

 ### Storing Configurations

 JAFDTC stores configuration and supporting files, such as settings, in the `Documents\JAFDTC` folder for the active profile.
 Configurations are found in the `Configs` folder in this directory.
-Generally, you should not need to access the files in the `JAFDTC` folder as JAFDTC provides import and export functions as described later to allow the exchange of information.
+Generally, you should not need to access the files in the `JAFDTC` folder as JAFDTC supports sharing and exchanging information through various UI functions.

 > As with all things, there are exceptions.
 A good general rule is if the JAFDTC UI can do
 > something, use the UI and don't try to work around it.